 Did this approach work in actual play?
 Yes.
 The players agreed that not only did the NPCs help make the adventure feel more alive, but also that once they realized that these NPCs weren’t critical to the plot, they could interact with them in a more relaxed, fun manner.
 The players didn’t have to worry about handling an NPC a certain way because they knew the NPC had a critical piece of the plot… they could just interact with them like their characters would.
 Lastly, the players expressed the colorful personalities made the adventure feel more like the ancient Greek myths we were trying to emulate.
 One player even wrote a sidesplitting poem in the demigod Acostos’ honor, included in the pdf.

-If you run the adventure or play in it, all that I ask is that you let me know what you thought and how it went.
-Tweet me @SageThalcos
+If you run the adventure or play in it, all that I ask is that you let me know how it went!
+Comment below or tweet me @SageThalcos